-All tender award letters will be issued where required by Procurement and signed by an appropriate authoriser.
+All tender award letters will be issued by Legal Services and signed by an appropriate authoriser.

 Abnormally Low Tenders or Errors

 If tenders appear to be abnormally low, the Council may choose to reject those tenders.
 The Council will not exclude an abnormally low tender automatically without first asking for an explanation and allowing for a verification procedure.
 This may include: